MicrosoftDocs/architecture-center/docs/reference-architectures/data/stream-processing-asa.md

         --resource-group $resourceGroup
     ```

-3. In the Azure Portal, navigate to the resource group that was created.
+3. In the Azure portal, navigate to the resource group that was created.

 4. Open the blade for the Stream Analytics job.